 Community tanks are fine for this species although

 you may find that they will predate on fry from other

 species, but apart from that they come well recommended

 but don't expect to see them too often.

 with the eggs deposited 24-48 hours later.
+Also a

-no broodcare after the event.
+of wood with no broodcare after the event.
 A few members

 the aquarium they will eat anything given such as

 frozen bloodworm inserted in to their hideaway, catfish

 In honour of Mr. C. Tate Regan.